 Interim protective measures are actions taken while an investigation is in process.
+Pierce College is obligated to comply with a student's reasonable request for a living and/or academic situation following an alleged sex offense.
 Examples of such actions may include, but are not limited to:

-- Adjusting academic deadlines, course schedules, etc. - Arranging in-class changes to groups, seating, etc. - Issuing a no-contact directive
+- Adjusting academic deadlines, course schedules, etc.

+- Arranging in-class changes to groups, seating, etc.

+- Issuing a no-contact directive

 - Restricting access to specific locations

-- Issuing interim suspensions
+- · Issuing interim suspensions

 - Adjusting work schedule/location

 - Referring to counseling and health services

 - Reporting incidents to local police/prosecutors

 - Providing campus escorts